 Use a large chef’s knife to make light work of dicing the cucumber and the onion, and use a serrated pairing or tomato knife to chop the tomatoes.
 You could also use a vegetable dicer, using the smallest dicing attachment for the onion and cucumber.
 Also, to finely chop the herbs I always use a mezzaluna for speed and efficiency.

-The salad works great made ahead.
+The Shirazi salad works great made ahead.
 Make it hours in advance and the flavour will be amazing.
 Just cover and refrigerate and only add the oil when it’s time to serve.
 The meatballs too can be made ahead, just pop them on a platter or tray that fits in your fridge and cover with clingfilm and chill until about 30 mins before you are ready to cook.
 Then take out to bring up to room temp.

-Grilling the Meatballs
+Cooking the Lamb Meatballs

-You can barbecue these no problem, my dad often used to grill the kebab version on the barbecue when I was growing up, but in more recent years he has stuck to cooking them under the oven grill (broiler).
+You can barbecue the lamb meatballs no problem, my dad often used to grill the kebab version on the barbecue when I was growing up, but in more recent years he has stuck to cooking them under the oven grill (broiler).
 They are going to cook in a similar way, either way you’ll cook them for around 15 minutes until they have a lovely char on the outside and cooked on the inside.
 Under the grill or broiler you’ll turn them after 8 minutes.
 When you cook on the barbecue you’ll want to turn them 2-3 times and be sure to have a pair of long tongs around to do that, or use a grilling basket - one that closes with a handle for easy turning.